Arcandrus/mtg-forum/README.md

 **Bootstrap** - To ensure responsive design and usability across all devices, I use a combination of Bootstrap classes and custom css.

 # Features
-Most of the features I implemented were the direct responses to the User Stories listed above, as such, here follows an explaination of them in greater detail.
+Most of the features I implemented were the direct responses to the User Stories listed above, as such, here follows an explanation of them in greater detail.

 ## Account Registration & User Profile

 ### Registration
 I used Django AllAuth to enable users to register an account for creation of content.
-The AllAuth form template was replaced by a custom form to allow for adding feilds and greater control of styling.
+The AllAuth form template was replaced by a custom form to allow for adding fields and greater control of styling.

 <details>
     <summary>The custom sign up form can be seen here</summary>